chocolatey/docs/input/en-us/central-management/setup/database.md

     $Connection.Close()
 }

+# Please choose from one of the three listed account types below.
+The commands will grant database permissions to a user account of your choice.
+This account will be used in your Connection String for the CCM Service and Web package installs ahead.

 # Add Sql Server Login / User:
 Add-DatabaseUserAndRoles -DatabaseName 'ChocolateyManagement' -Username 'ChocoUser' -SqlUserPassword '<SUPER HARD PASSWORD>' -CreateSqlUser  -DatabaseRoles @('db_datareader', 'db_datawriter')